blinkdog/debian-control/README.md

 ## API and Examples
 TODO: Explain how someone would use this software

+### LineStream
+TODO: Explain how someone would use the LineStream class

+### ParagraphStream
+TODO: Explain how someone would use the ParagraphStream class

 ## Development
 In order to make modifications to `debian-control`, you'll need to establish a development environment: